 Due to the nature of their business, vendors have an incredible amount of contact with the general public.
-Since there is such close contact, it is important that they protect themselves with a sufficient amount of vendor insurance.
+Since there is such close contact, it is necessary that they protect themselves with a sufficient amount of vendor insurance coverage.
 This type of insurance offers a layer of protection that goes beyond general liability insurance.
-Keep reading to learn more about vendor insurance and why it is a wise decision for vendors to make.
+Keep reading to learn more about vendor liability insurance and why it is a wise decision for vendors to make in terms of risk management.

 1. The purpose of vendor insurance